gvwilson/sensibleadventures/bookster/bookster.md

 Or perhaps crashing is the wrong way to think of it.
 Perhaps the mountain is in season to mate."

 He grinned boyishly at the look on Erileine's face.
-"Oh, come, I cannot be the only one to think of that?
+"Oh come, am I the only one to think of that?
 Perhaps the mountain is like a goat in spring.
 Stranger things have happened."

 "Not around here," Erileine muttered, embarrassed.